The Hot Gardening Trends For Spring 2022

 Pic: Pixabay

-The interior trend which has been dominating 2022 so far is cluttercore, aka an encouragement and embracing of organised chaos, and this maximalist trend is seeping into our gardens.
+The interior trend, cluttercore, aka an encouragement and embracing of organised chaos, and this maximalist trend is seeping into our gardens.

 “Outdoor cluttercore allows our gardens to grow naturally to create a cottage-like atmosphere,” Harry explains.

-“As many of us are spending less time at home, especially with many of us returning to the office, we are not able to spend as much time on our gardens as we could have during the pandemic, therefore the cluttercore look is low-maintenance, yet high impact.
+“As many of us are spending less time at home, especially with many of us returning to the office, we are not able to spend as much time on our gardens, therefore the cluttercore look is low-maintenance, yet high impact.

 “Overgrown wildflowers not only look beautiful and picturesque, but they help to encourage wildlife which helps boost our ecosystem.
 Wildflowers attract pollinators, such as bees, as well as a wide diversity of birds and butterflies.”